 “With great power comes great responsibility.”
 Before you get slippery, there are some important things to know about lube.
 Get ready for a crash course on compatibility, composition, and a couple pro tips.

-What are the differences between water-based lube, silicone-based lube, flavored lubes, and oil-based lubes?
-Can they all be used with condoms, sex toys?
+What are the different kinds of lube?
+Can they all be used with condoms and toys?

 There are four different bases for lubricants: Oil, Silicone, Water, and Hybrid (otherwise known as combination lubricants).
 Any of these lubricants could be flavored or unflavored, those are just additives.
 Each lubricant base has pros and cons.

 Pro: Long lasting Pro: Dual use as a sensual massage oil Con: Degrade latex and polyisoprene and thus are not considered condom compatible Con: Difficult to clean up, may stain sheets

 Pro: Condom compatible Pro: Long-lasting Con: Not compatible with silicone sex toys (though this can be avoided by using a condom on the toy!)
 Con: Silicone does not wash off with soap and water, rather it sloughs off slowly which can impede natural vaginal immunity

 Pro: Safe with latex & toys Pro: Iso osmotic products are physician recommended as most compatible with healthy vaginal eco-system Pro: Does not make a mess although may need more than a single application Con: Commonly available heavily concentrated petrochemical lubes (ie. Propylene glycol) can create toxic vaginal conditions

 Pro: Slick and long lasting like silicone based lubricants Pro: Condom and toy compatible like water based lubricants Con: Depending on the brand, added silicone content may vary — check label to be sure the lubricant is actually toy/condom compatible before use Con: New in the industry, there is less readily available information on them at this time